 A: Since this antioxidant lowers blood sugar a small amount, one would be advised to consult with their health care provider.

 A: Yes.
-It is always best to be under a physician’s care and consul.
+It is always best to be under a physician’s care and council.

 A: As mentioned above, since it is known to minimally reduce blood sugar levels, a diabetic would need medical advice.
 In addition, it is known to minimally reduce blood clotting levels similar to aspirin.